dskemp/courtdata/content/cases/ot2014/13-1314/index.md

 - "Seth P. Waxman"
 roles:
 - "on behalf of the Appellant"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Appellees"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Appellees"
 - "on behalf of the Appellees"
 tags:
 - "Elections Clause"